paladinOfDeath/JavneKlase/README.md

 # JavneKlase
-quality coding assurance
+quality coding assurance</br>
-provided classes are priview only due to the privacy agreement, comments may be deleted
+provided classes are priview only</br>
+due to the privacy agreement, comments may be deleted